netjson/netjson/README.rst

 Network Graph
 =============

-**Definition**: a list of nodes and links that represent the network topology.
+**Definition**: a list of nodes and links that represent the topology of a network.

 **Example**: `network-graph.json`_